I understand. You’re busy. You know what training you want. You need the flexibility to access it on your own terms.

 I have created online recordings of the content of some of my most popular workshops.
-You can access them as and when you need them, the video – subtitled of course so you can watch and/or listen as you prefer, the slides, a workbook as a downloadable pdf file.
+You can access them as and when you need them.
+There’s video – subtitled of course so you can watch and/or listen as you prefer, the slides, a workbook as a downloadable pdf file.
 You’ll find everything you need in the most convenient format.

 Let me know what access you need and we can make this happen!
 Contact me now.

-Never more relevant than now; we are facing unprecedented challenges to “the way things are done”, facing upheaval personally and professionally and still faced with the need to get stuff done.
+Never more relevant than now; we are facing unprecedented challenges to “the way things are done”, facing upheaval personally and professionally and still faced with the need to get (even more) stuff done.

-This workshop will be a little different to typical time management workshops.
-Yes, we cover vitally important elements including prioritisation, organising our time and our diaries, ways to deal with overwhelm and how to get things done.
+This workshop covers vitally important elements including prioritisation, organising our time and our diaries, ways to deal with overwhelm and how to get things done.

 We approach this through the lens that time management is also very much about energy management, facing tasks with the right attitudes and the right energies to get things done.